MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-Then in the handler function of the `CreateUser` RPC I'm gonna replace this
+Then, in the handler function of the `CreateUser` RPC, I'm gonna replace this
-string `"critical` with `worker.QueueCritical` and that's it.
+string `critical` with `worker.QueueCritical` and that's it.

 ```go
 func (server *Server) CreateUser(ctx context.Context, req *pb.CreateUserRequest) (*pb.CreateUserResponse, error) {